Monroe Park Campus programs

 MCV Campus programs

 Warning, probation and suspension are defined by the program of study.
 Consult the program adviser for further details.
-Students dismissed from an MCV Campus program will be placed in the undeclared major.
+Undergraduate students dismissed from an MCV Campus program will be placed in the undeclared major.
 Students who wish to pursue a different major should follow the process outlined under the Change of academic program section in this bulletin.

 The individual health science schools recognize and support the statements set forth by the licensing boards of the respective health professions as they relate to examination, licensure and the practice of each profession.
 When applicable, these standards may be used in determining a student’s eligibility for continuance in or readmission to the university.